David B. Hoffmann

 If you are a recruiter and want to find out whether your role is a good fit for me, check out the… drum roll… recruiter quiz.

 My research experience spans a variety of areas, from traditional machine learning, where I’ve worked on AutoML and forecasting, to the ever-hyped LLM space, where I developed a novel pruning technique inspired by graph theory.
-These days, I’m collaborating with the Visual Geometry Group at Oxford, exploring the limits of 3D pose estimation in uncalibrated multi-view scenes.
+These days, I’m at the Visual Geometry Group at Oxford, exploring the limits of 3D pose estimation in uncalibrated multi-view scenes.
 For more details, check out my publications.

 How did I end up here?
 Curiosity, dedication, hard work, and, honestly, a fair bit of luck.
 When I started my bachelor’s program in cooperation with Amazon Web Services four years ago, I stumbled into the field of machine learning and quickly fell in love.